Wealth

 - Voltaire

-Whether they’re predatory loans, payday lending, check
+Whether they’re predatory loans, payday lending, check cashing

-banks, big business, and government.
+business, and government.
+Years ago

-Years ago sociologist Herbert Gans (1972) suggested
+sociologist Herbert Gans (1972) suggested that there

-to the maintenance of the social order.
+maintenance of the social order.
+The

-goods that no one else wants – day-old bread, fruit and vegetables spoiling,
+that no one else wants – day-old bread, fruit and vegetables spoiling,

 second-hand clothing, substandard housing.